 Place lips on a balloon.
 Take a deep breath through your nose then blow out through your mouth to inflate balloon as much as possible.
 Repeat 5 times without removing balloon from mouth.

 If your sleep apnea is moderate to severe, or you've tried self-help strategies and lifestyle changes without success, it's important to see a sleep doctor.
 A sleep specialist can evaluate your symptoms and help you find an effective treatment.
 Treatment for sleep apnea has come a long way in recent times, so take some time to explore the new options.
 Even if you were unhappy with sleep apnea treatment in the past, chances are you can find something that works and feels comfortable to you.

 Continuous Positive Airflow Pressure, or CPAP for short, is the most common treatment for moderate to severe obstructive sleep apnea.
 In many cases, you'll experience immediate symptom relief and a huge boost in your mental and physical energy.
-The CPAP device is a mask-like machine that provides a constant stream of air which keeps your breathing passages open while you sleep.
+The CPAP device provides a constant stream of air which keeps your breathing passages open while you sleep.
 Most CPAP devices are the size of a tissue box.

 If you've given up on sleep apnea machines in the past because of discomfort, you owe it to yourself to give them a second look.
 CPAP technology is constantly being updated and improved.
 The new CPAP devices are lighter, quieter, and more comfortable, so make sure your sleep apnea device is up to date.

 Having trouble with your new sleep apnea device?
 It can take some time to get accustomed to sleeping while wearing a CPAP device.
 It's natural to miss sleeping the "old way," but there are things you can to do make the adjustment easier.